intelowlproject/IntelOwl/docs/source/Usage.md

 ### Visualizers

+With IntelOwl v5 we introduced a new plugin type called **Visualizers**.
+You can leverage it as a framework to create _custom aggregated and simplified visualization of analyzer results_.

 Visualizers are designed to run after the analyzers and the connectors.
 The visualizer adds logic after the computations, allowing to show the final result in a different way than merely the list of reports.

 Each visualizer must define a set of analyzers and connectors as requirement: in fact the visualizers can not be chosen at the time of Job creation (once you click into the `Scan` button) but every single visualizer that it is configured and that has its requirements satisfied will be automatically selected and executed.

+This framework is extremely powerful and allows every user to customize the GUI as they wish.
+But you know...with great power comes great responsability.
+To fully leverage this framework, you would need to put some effort in place.
+You would need to understand which data is useful for you and then write few code lines that would create your own GUI.
+To simplify the process, take example from the pre-built analyzers listed below and follow the dedicated [documentation](Contribute.html#how-to-add-a-new-visualizer).

 ##### List of pre-built Visualizers